-Maestro manages software versions automatically.
-Each time Maestro is started It checks for new versions of the software and displays them on the Select a Version screen.
-When a new version is available, you will have the option to download and install it.
-If a new version requires a change to the radio firmware, this is also downloaded and made ready to install in the radio.
+The radio manages software versions automatically.
+Each time the radio starts, it checks for new versions of the software.
+When a new version is available, you will have the option to install it.
 A number of versions of the software will usually be available for installation, giving you the option to move forward or backward through the versions.
 The newest software is listed at the top of the screen, the oldest at the bottom.

-6.1 SELECTING A SMARTSDR VERSION AND INSTALLING IT
+8.1 SELECTING A SMARTSDR VERSION AND INSTALLING IT